How to calculate percentage? - Interactive FAQs

 Type of calculation: Calculating the percentage value of a given number (commission amount).

 Calculator usage: Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the commission percentage as X (10) and the sales value as Y (20000).
+Enter 10 [X] and 20000 [Y].
 The calculator will calculate 10% of $20000.

 Explanation using a formula: